-Requirements are as for appropriate honours programme (described above) with the addition of the following:
+Requirements are as for appropriate honours program (described above) with the addition of the following:

-• Four (4) co-op work terms
+• A minimum of three co-op work terms

-3.h Joint Honours: Dalhousie-Mount Saint Vincent
+3.h Joint Honours: Dalhousie University Mount Saint Vincent University

-Special arrangements exist under which students may be permitted to pursue an honours programme jointly at Dalhousie and Mount

-Saint Vincent universities.
+Special arrangements exist under which students may be permitted to pursue an honours programme jointly at Dalhousie and Mount Saint Vincent universities.
 Interested applicants should consult the appropriate department of their own university at the beginning of the second year.